Should I Buy A Luxury Home or Luxury Condo?

 Another major difference between a luxury condo and a luxury home is that, in a condo, you usually only own “air space” between your four walls, so to speak.
 Depending on the community rules and regulations, frequently referred to as Covenants, Conditions, and Restrictions, or CC&R’s for short, you may own the airspace just to the surface of the paint on the walls.
 In other cases, you may own some or all of your interior drywall.
 But in nearly all cases, you don’t own much more than that.
 In contrast, when we’re talking about a home, you not only own the entire building itself, you also own the ground it’s built on.
 For the luxury condo owner, the downside to not owning the interior wall-space is that you may have shared plumbing or electrical works that connect your unit with your neighbor.
 But the upside to that is, if there’s a plumbing leak, it may be the HOA’s responsibility to pay for the repair… but it’s always your responsibility to fix any interior damage to the residence or personal belongings.

 As a luxury home owner, as the saying goes, the buck stops with you.
 There aren’t any shared or common areas.
 There aren’t association employees who will fix the leak in the wall at no expense to you.
 As the luxury property owner, you own it all, and you pay for it all.
 If it breaks, you fix it.
+If your A/C goes out – you pay for the AC/ repairman yourself.
 If something has to be done, you do it.
 But of course, let’s not disregard the fact that if you can afford luxury real estate, paying for work may not be your biggest problem.
 It might even be an advantage.
 There’s nothing worse than having something break in the middle of the night on a four-day holiday weekend only to find yourself unable to reach the on-call maintenance person.
 When you own it all, you call all the shots.
 If the plumber can’t make it, just call someone else.
 Or, if you’re really part of the top percent of people who can truly afford luxury real estate, cost is not a factor, and you may already have someone hired to maintain of the property for you.
 That means, if you really are a true luxury home owner, well… all you have to do is simply keep living your life in luxury.